Olympus E-PL5 vs Panasonic GH3

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GH3 has an electronic viewfinder (1746k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL5 relies on live view and the rear LCD for framing.
 That said, the E-PL5 can be equipped with an optional viewfinder – the VF-3.
 The table below summarizes some of the other core capabilities of the Olympus E-PL5 and Panasonic GH3 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PL5 and the GH3 is in-body image stabilization (IBIS).
-The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the GH3 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the GH3 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Panasonic GH3 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.